Tamara Gee: Polish releases

-In 2004 she married Adam Gołębiowski and moved to Warsaw, Poland.
+She married Adam Gołębiowski in 2004 and moved to Warsaw, Poland.
 She continued to pursue her career in Poland and released her debut album Hidden Treasure with Universal Music in 2007.
 Grammy Award-winning engineer Simon Gogerly assisted and mixed the entire album, as well as her single "For Life".
 KK co-produced three tracks on the album.

 In 2007, Gee worked with German DJ Schiller (Christopher von Deylen) on his new album Sehnsucht, co-writing and performing the song "Fate", which was released with Universal Music.
-The album and song received Platinum, selling over 200,000 units in a few months time.
+The album and song went Platinum, selling over 200,000 units in a few months time.
 The album went triple platinum and was nominated for a Grammy.

 In 2007, Gee also took part in Dancing with the Stars: Taniec z Gwiazdami on TVN in Poland.
 She reached the quarter-final, ranking a top 5 position out of 14 couples.
 Her dance partner was world champion Ukrainian dancer Zora Korolyov.
 During her last performance, she broke her ribs, hit her dance partner's knee, and ended up in the hospital.
 She performed at the semifinal of Taniec z Gwiazdami (season 6) and in the final of the program, Gee was the special guest featured singing Caruso with a large orchestra.
 In August 2008 in Kraków, Gee and Korolyov were chosen as one of four couples from the program's history to take part in a Guinness Book of World Records event, where they are recorded in the Guinness Book of World Records for teaching 1,600 couples to dance the cha-cha.

 In 2008, Gee recorded and performed her Christmas compositions from her album Christmas Angel with the Harlem Gospel Choir in New York City and Warsaw, Poland.
 According to the liner notes, the album was dedicated to her cousin Mindy, who had died in a car crash earlier that year.

 Eurovision Song Contest

-Gee's song "For Life", which she had written and produced, was chosen from among over one hundred songs as one of twelve entries to participate in Piosenka dla Europy, the Polish national final for the 2008 Eurovision Song Contest.
+Gee's song "For Life", which she had written and produced, was chosen from among over one hundred songs as one of twelve entries to participate in Piosenka dla Europy, the Polish national final for the Eurovision Song Contest 2008.
 During the live broadcast on February 23, 2008, her entry was selected to represent Poland at Eurovision 2008.
 She received the maximum points by both the jury and text voting from the public.

 At the semi-final, Gee qualified for the final receiving 42 points and placing 10th; the top 10 entries qualified for the final.
-As of 2014, Gee was the first Polish representative to have ever reached the Eurovision final with the new format of semifinals and final selection rules which were designed due to the 40+ countries in the contest presently (My Słowianie by Donatan and Cleo became the next song to qualify for the final with this format in the 2014 contest).
+Gee was the first Polish representative to have ever reached the Eurovision final with the new format of semifinals.
 In the final, "For Life" placed 24th out of 25 entries, having received a total of 14 points from the United Kingdom and Ireland.